Julis: History

 Julis was a Jewish village in Talmudic times and had a Jewish presence in the Late Middle Ages (14th-16th centuries).
 In 1388, Sa'adia Ben Ya'akov copied "The Sufficient Guide" by the Tanhum of Jerusalem, "in the town of Julis... near Acre."

 Ottoman period

-According to the 1596 Ottoman tax records Julis had a predominantly Muslim (Druze?) population, with a total of 79 households.
+According to the 1596 Ottoman tax records Julis had a predominantly Druze population, with a total of 79 households.
 The taxable produce comprised wheat, barley, "summer crops", fruit trees, and "goats and bees".
 Julis also had a press for olive oil or grape syrup.
 Total taxes were 7,047 akçe.
 During the 16th century there was also a small Jewish population.

 In the early part of the 18th century Julis was one of the major cotton producing villages in the area.
 Later in the same century it was one of five villages in nahiya ("subdistrict") Sahil Akka (Acre coast), which were owned directly by the governor of Acre, and were exempt from the usual Ottoman taxes.

 A map by Pierre Jacotin from Napoleon's invasion of 1799 showed the place, named as Gioules.